lewisnjue/AI/some_nerual_networks_notes.md

  each connection between neurons has a weight that determines the influence of one neron on another . the network learns by adjusting these weights .

 ## activation funtion:
- a mathematical funtion applied to each neron outpu to intorduce non -inearity , which allows the network to leanr complex patterns .
+ a mathematical funtion applied to each neron output to intorduce non -linearity , which allows the network to lean complex patterns .

 ## how a neral network works